Upinel/markdown-variants/bin/README.md

 ```

 It can spans multiline, but cannot contain `$` within (due to the limitation of the preprocessor, which is just `sed`, that "non-greedy" is not available).

+# `Unicode-to-math.sh`

+It is designed as a post-processor after pandoc from `.docx` to `.md` conversion, that includes unicode Math.
+It tries to guess which are Math and convert it to LaTeX Math.
+It does the trick for a closed source project most of the time, but not perfect.